 The SMS shall allow for the creation of an unlimited number of video views.
 For each video view it shall be possible to connect up to 16 cameras from various sources.

 The SMS shall be able to incorporate the same view on multiple cameras from different American Dynamics Intellex DVRs or graphics.
-Furthermore, on different video views the SMS shall be able to incorporate multiple camera sources from different American Dynamics HDVRs, Intevo Advanced, Intevo Compact, Exacq or graphics.
+Furthermore, on different video views the SMS shall be able to incorporate multiple camera sources from different American Dynamics HDVRs, INTEVO Advanced, INTEVO Compact, Exacq or graphics.
 In addition, on different video views the SMS shall be able to incorporate multiple cameras source from different American Dynamics TVR2 or graphics.
 In addition, on different video views the SMS shall be able to incorporate multiple camera sources from different American Dynamics Video Edge NVRs or graphics.
 Also, on different video views the SMS shall be able to incorporate multiple camera sources from different Panasonic DVR/NVR of the same model or graphics.

 The video view programming parameters make it possible to complete the following: